python/cpython/Doc/library/multiprocessing.shared_memory.rst

 .. class:: SharedMemoryManager([address[, authkey]])

-   A subclass of :class:`multiprocessing.managers.BaseManager` which can be used for the management of shared memory blocks across processes.
+   A subclass of :class:`~multiprocessing.managers.BaseManager` which can be used for the management of shared memory blocks across processes.

-   Instantiation of a :class:`SharedMemoryManager` causes a new process to be started.
+   A call to :meth:`~multiprocessing.managers.BaseManager.start` on a :class:`SharedMemoryManager` instance causes a new process to be started.
    This new process's sole purpose is to manage the life cycle of all shared memory blocks created through it.
-To trigger the release of all shared memory blocks managed by that process, call :func:`multiprocessing.managers.BaseManager.shutdown()` on the instance.
+To trigger the release of all shared memory blocks managed by that process, call :meth:`~multiprocessing.managers.BaseManager.shutdown()` on the instance.
-   This triggers a :func:`SharedMemory.unlink()` call on all of the :class:`SharedMemory` instances managed by that process and then stops the process itself.
+   This triggers a :meth:`SharedMemory.unlink()` call on all of the :class:`SharedMemory` objects managed by that process and then stops the process itself.
 By creating ``SharedMemory`` instances through a ``SharedMemoryManager``, we avoid the need to manually track and trigger the freeing of shared memory resources.